tztztztz/php-no-slam-cache/README.md

 `__construct( $memcachedHost = '127.0.0.1', $memcachedPort = 11211, $syncTimeoutSeconds = 30, $inputOutputTransformer = null, $synchroCallback = null )`

 Where constructor arguments are pretty much self-explanatory.
-Look at API documentation for $synchroCallback parameter.
+Look at API documentation for $synchroCallback parameter and "Synchronization using PostgreSQL" section in this readme.

 # Cache Method PDO